 - A restoration of the wall coverings, openings, and facades

 3. Decontaminate and Disinfect the Premises

 After a fire or a disaster, it’s necessary to decontaminate and disinfect the premises.
-This operation involves eliminating bacteria, germs, fungi, and viruses.
+This operation involves eliminating bacteria, germs, fungus, and viruses.
 The goal is to sanitize the premises in order to ensure a healthy environment for the inhabitants of the house or for the workers and customers if they are business premises.
 By decontaminating the site, you stop the transmission of microbes and viruses, you limit the multiplication of germs, and you prevent the spread of epidemics.
 An effective disinfection should be applied to all surfaces that come into contact with hands (telephones, door handles, etc.), fabrics (carpets, curtains), and ventilation ducts.